Royal-Navy/design-system/packages/docs-site/src/library/pages/components/form/input.md

 <InputPreComponent />

 #### Usage
 The labels should accompany the main input label.
-They should be additive, and not the main focus of the Text Input.
+They should not be the main focus of the Text Input.

 #### Anatomy
 <InputPreAnatomy />

 1. **Container**.
-The Container wraps the Pre and Post fixed Labels
+Wraps the Pre and Post fixed Labels
 2. **Content**.
-The Content can be either text or an icon.
+Can be either text or an icon.

 ### Sizing & Spacing
 The Pre and Post fixes don’t have any inherit sizes themselves.
 As they are additions to the Text Input component, they are sized according to the input.